deadlydog/deadlydog.github.io/ReadMe.md

 # Daniel Schroeder's Programming Blog

+Welcome to the home of my personal programming blog.

 This repository was initially cloned off of [Minimal Mistakes GitHub Pages Starter][MinimalMistakesGitHubPagesStarterRepoUrl], and then updated with my content and configuration.

 I currently use the [Minimal Mistakes theme][MinimalMistakesThemeGitHubRepoUrl].
 View [the documentation][MinimalMistakesThemeDocumentationUrl].